 The same can be done with targeting your address with disinformation.
 When an opportunity presents itself to provide your true name and an alias address, take that opportunity to spread disinformation.
 Provide your true name and a false address and telephone number when signing up for a retail loyalty card or when you get your oil changed at a big chain service center.
 Online surveys will also collect a great deal of information about you.
 Take the time to participate in a few surveys (swagbucks.com), or sign up for free samples (www.samplesandsavings.com) and use disinformation for your name, address or telephone number.
 It will take months to see the results populate into people search engines and across databases, but that is how the system works.

 Be sure that when providing a false address that you never give out an address that belongs to someone else.
 That could compromise someone else’s safety (and produce unwanted mail).
 Also do not use your work address, PO BOX, or any address associated to you.
 Use an address that does not exist but can pass scrutiny as a real address when you enter the information.
 One way to do this is to research new home developments in an area far from where you actually live.
 Find the highest assigned address listed for a new home on a street in that new community.
-Add a few numbers to the address and use that as your alias address.
+Add a new number to the address and use that as your alias address.
 For example, if the highest address is 8732 Woodwork Street; you could use 8738 Woodwork Street as your address.
 This method typically passes as a real address when a company “verifies” the address in their mailing system.
 The address to a local homeless shelter where many people frequent and often receive mail may also work for this purpose.

 In the past is was sufficient to simply remove all of your information from online databases if you wanted to make it more difficult to be found.
 Today, I find the best strategy is to remove all that you possibly can, and also introduce a well thought out disinformation campaign.
-This is only one piece of the puzzle, making yourself difficult to find online.
+This is only one piece of the puzzle to making yourself difficult to find online.
 Other methods need to be practiced and other habits need to also change to make yourself even more elusive.
 Again, you will ultimately decide how far you will take this journey.
 Another day, another new technique to being invisible.
 Be safe out there friends.